On The Scalability of P2P Swarming Systems: Models

-In this figure we identify five boxes each representing a set of peers with a given collection of blocks from the downloaded file.
-We assume that the peer arrival rate $\lambda$ is sufficiently large, $\lambda > \lambda_c > U$, as in Figure \ref{fig:limited-thr}.
-As argued in Section~\ref{sec:discussion}, the system eventually evolves to a state in which a large fraction of the peers have all but one of the blocks of the file being downloaded and this missing block is evidently the rarest.
-These peers are referred to as belonging to the \textit{one-club} set~\cite{hajek} \eat{check ref} (see Figure \ref{fig:diagrama-1}). \eat{I would prefer to call this set "missing club"...}
+In Figure~\ref{fig:diagrama-1} we identify five boxes each representing a set of peers with a given collection of blocks from the downloaded file.
+Solid (resp., dotted) arrows correspond to peer dynamics (resp., block transmissions).
+We assume that the peer arrival rate $\lambda$ is sufficiently large, $\lambda > \lambdasaturation > U$, as in Figure \ref{fig:limited-thr}.
+In this regime, the system enters a state where an infinite number of peers have all but one of the blocks of the file.
+These peers are said to belong to the \textit{one-club} set~\cite{hajek} \eat{check ref} (see Figure \ref{fig:diagrama-1}). \eat{I would prefer to call this set "missing club"...}

-Since the publisher adopts the most deprived peer selection and $U < \lambda$, a fraction $pU/\lambda$ of peers receive a block from the publisher after arriving to the system.
-Note that: (a) newcomers are content-less, so they will be serviced with higher priority by the publisher and; (b) since $\lambda$ is much larger that $U$, the publisher finds a newcomer with high probability as soon as it is ready to serve.
-Parameter $p$ models the fact that the newcomers may not receive all of the publisher capacity available to the swarm.
-Due to the publisher RFB policy, newcomers receive the rarest block from the server.
+Since the publisher adopts most deprived peer selection and $U < \lambda$, a fraction $pU/\lambda$ of peers receive a block from the publisher after arriving to the system.
+Note that: $(a)$ newcomers are content-less, so they are served with higher priority by the publisher and; $(b)$ since $\lambda$ is much larger than $U$, the publisher finds a newcomer with high probability as soon as it is ready to serve a new peer.
+Parameter $p$ denotes the fraction of blocks served by the publisher to newcomers.
+It captures the fact that newcomers may not receive all of the publisher capacity available to the swarm.
 Peers that obtain the rarest block are called \textit{gifted peers}.
-The first two boxes in Figure~\ref{fig:diagrama-1} represent peers in the process of obtaining the rarest block and those peers that already received~it.
+The three boxes in the bottom row of Figure~\ref{fig:diagrama-1} represent peers in the process of obtaining the rarest block and those peers that already received~it.

-\textit{Remark}: $p=1$ corresponds to the server always serving the rarest block to a newly arrived peer if the server is available upon arrival.
-This occurs if newcomers are not immediately advertised to other peers, being known for some time only to the tracker (we will return to this issue in Section~\ref{sec:results}).
-If $p < 1$ the server and other peers \textit{compete} for service and the newly arrived peer may obtain other blocks before obtaining the rarest block from the server.
-In this last case, newcomers obtain the rarest block from server with probability $p$, which depends on $U$ and $\mu$.
+\textit{Remark}: $p=1$ corresponds to the publisher serving the rarest block to a newly arrived peer, whenever the publisher is available upon the arrival under consideration.
+For this to occur, it may be necessary to postpone the immediate advertisement of newcomers to other peers, i.e., newcomers may be known for some initial time only to the tracker.
+Otherwise, the server and other peers \textit{compete} for service.
+A newly arrived peer may obtain a popular block from other peers, before obtaining the rarest block from the server, even when the server is idle upon arrival.
+As a result, the competition between server and peers favors $p < 1$, where $p$ depends on $U$ and $\mu$.
+We will return to this issue in Section~\ref{sec:results}.